digital06/Shadow/README.md

-# Thème Shadow pour Tip4Serv
+# Tip4Serv Store Theme

-Thème boutique moderne, premium et responsive conçu pour les serveurs de jeux utilisant Tip4Serv.
-Il permet de créer une boutique en ligne complète pour vendre des ranks, kits, packs, objets in-game ou services liés à un serveur de jeu, avec une expérience utilisateur soignée et immersive.
+A modern, premium, and responsive store theme designed for game servers using Tip4Serv.
+It allows you to create a complete online store for selling ranks, kits, packs, in-game items, or server-related services with a polished and immersive user experience.

 ## Description

-Ce projet propose une interface boutique avancée pensée pour les communautés gaming souhaitant disposer d’une vitrine professionnelle, rapide et agréable à utiliser.

-Le thème inclut un design moderne avec mode clair/sombre, prise en charge multilingue, animations fluides, micro-interactions, hero visuel plein écran, sections de mise en avant, produits récents, catégories avec icônes et fiches produits détaillées.

-Les fiches produits peuvent intégrer des champs personnalisés comme le nom du joueur, l’UUID, le serveur concerné ou toute autre information nécessaire à la livraison du produit.

-Le tunnel d’achat est complet avec panier latéral, cross-sell, validation de commande, page de succès et page d’annulation.
-Côté client, le thème propose également un espace compte avec historique des commandes, wishlist, liaison Discord via OAuth et bandeau promotionnel avec compte à rebours.
+This project provides an advanced store interface built for gaming communities that want a professional, fast, and user-friendly storefront.

+The theme includes a modern design with light/dark mode, multilingual support, smooth animations, micro-interactions, a fullscreen visual hero section, featured products, latest products, icon-based categories, and detailed product pages.

+Product pages can include custom fields such as player name, UUID, target server, or any other information required for product delivery.

+The purchase flow is complete, with a dynamic side cart drawer, cross-sell suggestions, checkout validation, success page, and cancellation page.

+On the customer side, the theme also provides an account area with order history, wishlist, Discord OAuth account linking, and a promotional banner with a discount countdown.

-## Fonctionnalités principales
+## Main Features

-- Boutique en ligne moderne pour serveurs de jeux
+- Modern online store for game servers
-- Compatible avec les produits Tip4Serv : ranks, kits, packs, objets in-game
+- Compatible with Tip4Serv products:
-- Interface responsive et optimisée mobile
-- Mode clair / sombre
-- Support multilingue
-- Hero visuel plein écran
-- Sections produits mis en avant et dernières nouveautés
-- Catégories avec icônes
+  - Ranks
-- Fiches produits détaillées
+  - Kits
-- Champs personnalisés par produit :
-  - Nom de joueur
+  - Packs
+  - In-game items
+  - Server services
+- Responsive and mobile-friendly interface
+- Light and dark mode
+- Multilingual support
+- Fullscreen visual hero section
+- Featured and latest product sections
+- Icon-based categories
+- Detailed product pages
+- Custom product fields:
+  - Player name
   - UUID
-  - Serveur
+  - Server
-  - Informations complémentaires
+  - Additional information
-- Panier latéral dynamique
-- Suggestions cross-sell dans le panier
+- Dynamic side cart drawer
+- Cross-sell suggestions in the cart
-- Tunnel de checkout complet
+- Complete checkout flow
-- Pages de succès et d’annulation de paiement
-- Espace compte client
+- Payment success and cancellation pages
+- Customer account area
+- Order history
-- Historique des commandes
+- Wishlist
-- Liaison Discord via OAuth
+- Discord OAuth account linking
-- Bandeau promotionnel avec compte à rebours
+- Promotional banner with countdown timer
-- Animations fluides et micro-interactions
+- Smooth animations and micro-interactions
-- SEO optimisé avec balises meta dynamiques
+- SEO-optimized dynamic meta tags
-- Aperçus de liens compatibles Discord, Twitter/X, Facebook et Google
+- Link previews compatible with Discord, Twitter/X, Facebook, and Google

-## Stack technique
+## Technical Stack

 ### Frontend